The Living Lantern, Various Locations – Projects

 To minimise the impact of the sculpture, our ballast design ensured that it can sit directly on the ground without the need for embedded foundations, and can be dismantled leaving no trace.
 The sculpture is fully demountable and can be reused in multiple installations.

-The Living Lantern was shown for the first time in Brisbane, Australia as part of the Word Science Festival and Curiocity, a 17-day festival that celebrates science, technology, engineering, arts and maths (STEAM).
-The project’s next stop is Hsinchu city, Taiwan as part of the Taiwan Light Festival and it will then appear at numerous locations worldwide as part of a 5-year global tour.
+The Living Lantern was shown for the first time in Brisbane, Australia as part of the World Science Festival and Curiocity, a 17-day festival that celebrates science, technology, engineering, arts and maths (STEAM).
+Since its debut, The Living Lantern has appeared at numerous locations worldwide as part of a 5-year global tour, including Hsinchu City, Taiwan; Athens, Greece; and New York City, USA.